aksharasoman/coding-practice/000_NEETCODE/Find Minimum in Rotated Sorted Array.md

 *Find an O(log n) solution:*

-- involves '[[binary search]]' algorithm, time taken for search for an element in binary search is `log n`.
+- involves '[[binary search]]' algorithm, since the time taken to search for an element in binary search is `log n`.
--